Skip to content

 #[abi(embed_v0)]

-impl VaultErrorsExample of super::IVaultErrorsExample<ContractState> {
+impl VaultErrorsContract of IVaultErrors<ContractState> {

 fn deposit(ref self: ContractState, amount: u256) {